MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authz-entra-id-explore.md

 - [Scopes](https://learn.microsoft.com/entra/identity-platform/permissions-consent-overview) tell Microsoft Entra ID the level of access that the application is requesting.
 - Based on the requested scopes, Microsoft Entra ID presents a consent dialogue to the user upon signing in.
 - If the user consents to one or more scopes and obtains a token, the scopes-consented-to are encoded into the resulting `access_token`.
-- Note the scope requested by the application by referring to [authentication.properties](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/blob/main/2-Authorization-I/call-graph/src/main/resources/authentication.properties).
+- Note the scope requested by the application by referring to `authentication.properties`.
 By default, the application sets the scopes value to `User.Read`.
 - This particular MS Graph API scope is for accessing the information of the currently-signed-in user.
 The graph endpoint for accessing this info is `https://graph.microsoft.com/v1.0/me`
 - Any valid requests made to this endpoint must bear an `access_token` that contains the scope `User.Read` in the Authorization header.